Jythonscript/sudoku/README.md

 `make debug`: compile with debugging information

 `make clean`: remove build files

+To enable or disable the optional dependencies, change the Makefile variables `USE_GTK`, `USE_READLINE` to 1 (enabled) or 0 (disabled) before compiling.
+You may need to run `make clean` if you have already compiled for this to take effect.

 ## How it works
 This program uses a two-dimensional char array to represent the board, and uses a two-dimensional array of nine-char structs to represent the possible values that could be valid in each position.